What is photosensitivity?

 How can photosensitivity reactions be prevented?

-Photosensitivity is mainly prevented by careful protection from sun exposure and avoidance of exposure to artificial sources of UVR.
+Photosensitivity reactions are mainly prevented by careful protection from sun exposure and avoidance of exposure to artificial sources of UVR.
 However:

 - The degree of protection needed from UVR depends on the severity of the disorder and the geographic location of the patient.